LottieFiles/lottie-docs/docs/breakdown/bouncy_ball.md

 You might note that `ip` and `op` have the same values as in the animation.
 This means the layer will always be visible.
-You can decide to show a layer only for a small amount of time, in that case you would set `ip` to the first frame the layer should be visible at and `op` to the last frame, and the layer will only be visible between those frames.
+You can decide to show a layer only for a small amount of time, in which case you would set `ip` to the first frame the layer should be visible at and `op` to the last frame, and the layer will only be visible between those frames.

+`ddd` is a boolean value that indicates whether this layer contains 3D elements.

 `ty` is the layer type.
 In this case it's a [shape layer](../layers.md#shape-layer).